juggler434/hero_cards/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/juggler434/marvel_server)](https://goreportcard.com/report/github.com/juggler434/marvel_server)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-# Marvel Server
+# Hero Cards

-This is the API for running a certain marvel card game
+This is the API for running a certain comic themed card game

 ## Setup
 `go build` will create a binary for marvelServer that can be run like any other binary.
 There are currently no commands to be run.